Responsible Tidepooling in California: How to Explore the Intertidal Zone with Care and Integrity

 • Leave the rocks as they are — no flipping or turning.

-• If you touch any living thing (animal or seaweed), be extremely gentle.
-Do not remove anything attached to rocks, and always return it to the exact same spot where you found it.
-No collecting of any kind.
+• We never remove anything attached to the rocks, and always return everything to the exact same spot we found it.
+There is no collecting of any kind.

 • Stay on top of the rocks, sticking to bare, dry sections when possible.
 Avoid stepping inside the pools.